dueyama/HighlightsBot-bot/README.md

 # HighlightsBot-bot

-The bot will post a message to 2 chanell #highlights-ja and #hifhlights-en with translation by DeepL api when the message got a several reactions.
+The bot will post a message to 2 chanels #highlights-ja and #hifhlights-en with translation by DeepL api when the message got a several reactions.

 This is a discord bot build on discord.py